cloudflare/workers-sdk/.changeset/perfect-cycles-study.md

 "wrangler": patch
 ---

-Error if a user tries to use durable objects with a service worker
+Error if a user tries to implement durable objects with a service worker

-Durable Objects [require Module Workers](https://developers.cloudflare.com/workers/learning/migrating-to-module-workers/#advantages-of-migrating) to function, so we should error if we discover that a user is trying to use a durable object with a Service Worker.
+You can only implement Durable Objects in [Module Workers](https://developers.cloudflare.com/workers/learning/migrating-to-module-workers/#advantages-of-migrating), so we should error if we discover that a user is trying to implement a durable object alongside a Service Worker.